 facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

-What to Know - Social Security & Medicare IRMAA Thumbnail
+What to Know - Medicare Premium "IRMAA" Thumbnail

 It is that time of year again when the Social Security Administration reviews your Medicare premium costs and alerts you of any changes.

-Certain income levels allow an adjustment to your Medicare premium(s), called an “Income-Related Monthly Adjustment Amount” (IRMAA).
-According to HHS.gov around 4-5% of all Medicare beneficiaries are subject to an adjustment.
+Certain income levels allow an adjustment to your Medicare premiums, called an “Income-Related Monthly Adjustment Amount” (IRMAA).
+According to the U.S. Centers for Medicare & Medicaid Services, 8% of all Part B beneficiaries are subject to an adjustment.

-If there is a new adjustment, you will be notified near the end of this current year for your premium costs in the upcoming year.
+If there is an adjustment, you will be notified in November of this year of your premium costs for the next year.

 Surprised to receive an IRMAA letter?

 If you're surprised to receive this letter, you're not alone.
-Premium adjustments can arrive unsolicited by mail.
+Premium adjustments arrive unsolicited by mail each November.

 The Social Security Administration uses the data you've submitted to the Internal Revenue Service on your tax return.
-They run your information through a computer and then apply whatever comes out to a government form letter notifying you of a premium adjustment.
-The letter can be vague while referring to potentially higher costs.
+They run your information through a computer and then apply whatever information comes out to a government form letter notifying you of a premium adjustment.
+The Initial IRMAA Determination Letter can be vague while referring to higher costs.
 No one likes uncertainty in that regard!

-The income used to determine an IRMAA is your adjusted gross income plus municipal bond interest, all from two years ago.
+The income used to determine your Medicare premium IRMAA is your adjusted gross income plus tax-exempt interest (such as municipal bond interest) from two years ago.

 Current IRMAA brackets are published by the Centers for Medicare & Medicaid Services.